nrbrt/smt172-nano-needlevalve/README.md

 pos:x

-This takes care of the absolute positioning. -x is a position that can be reached going CCW and x a position that can be reached in the CW direction.
+This takes care of the absolute positioning. -x is a position that can be reached going CCW and x a position that can be reached in the CW direction and has the calibrated 0 as the starting point.
 It does not respond until calibrated.

 es